 Five reasons your small business needs a business plan

-I've lost count the number of solopreneurs and small business owners who had launched their business and did not have a business plan.
+I've lost count of the number of solopreneurs and small business owners who had launched their business and did not have a business plan.

 Over the course of my career, and possibly a lot to do with my project management background, having a plan to start a business just became the assumption.